Citizens Advice East Suffolk

 We only ask for the information we need.
 We always let you decide what you’re comfortable telling us, explain why we need it and treat it as confidential.

-When we record and use your personal information we only access it when we have a good reason, only share what is necessary and relevant and don’t sell it to commercial organisations.
+When we record and use your personal information, we only access it when we have a good reason, only share what is necessary and relevant and never sell it to commercial organisations or anyone else.

 At times we might use or share your information without your permission.
 If we do, we’ll always make sure there’s a legal basis for it.
 This could include situations where we have to use or share your information: